Boats Sailed at CYC

 With over 200,000 boats worldwide, the Laser is one of the most common centreboard boats in the world.
 With three sail sizes, it allows progression as you improve, and provides good racing at all levels.

-CYC has two club Lasers, along with a full complement of sail sizes - effectively 6 different boats!
+CYC has one club Laser, along with a full complement of sail sizes - effectively 3 different boats!

 Another from designer Des Townson, the Zephyr is a New Zealand boat, suited to those who don't want to wrestle a Laser around the course.
 We have a good sized, competitive fleet at CYC, providing close, technical racing.